feureau/Feureau-Digital-Library/900 History & geography/950 History of Asia/959 Southeast Asia/Indonesia/Mona Lohanda - The Kapitan Cina of Batavia.md

 104 Letter of the Resident of Batavia, 13 July 1925, no. 1241/E, quoted in the letter of the Advisor for Chinese Affairs to Governor-General, 17 July 1925, no. 363/25, in Geheim Verbaal, 3 November 1925, no. U.15.
 Sia could not go along with us, the peranakan.
 As we know better about the law in this country, we know what we may and may not do, yet those members of the Soe Po Sia did not understand us.
 They accused us of being afraid of the Dutch government, that we have sold ourselves to the Dutch, and therefore, they offensively harassed us even more ...".105

-Many higher Dutch officials also observed that it was very unlikely that the peranakan would join the singkeh in one organization, for each would stand in the way of the other.196 As a result, the peranakan responded enthusiastically to the establishment of the CHH. | am certain that the CHH had more solid support among the Batavian peranakan.
+Many higher Dutch officials also observed that it was very unlikely that the peranakan would join the singkeh in one organization, for each would stand in the way of the other.196 As a result, the peranakan responded enthusiastically to the establishment of the CHH.
+I am certain that the CHH had more solid support among the Batavian peranakan.

 Despite the many criticisms of HHKan, particularly with